bmasoumi/datasciencecoursera/course5-ReproducableResearch/project1/README.md

-My HTML file "PA1_template.html" is large so Github does NOT show it, when you clikc on it.
+My HTML file "PA1_template.html" is large so Github does NOT show it, when you click on it.
 Please use GitHub & BitBucket HTML Preview to view "PA1_template.html".
 Here is th link to their website: http://htmlpreview.github.io/